 Shared ownership is when you buy a percentage of a property and pay rent on the remainder.
-It means that buyers can proceed with a smaller deposit and mortgage, than they buying the property outright.
+It means that buyers can proceed with a smaller deposit and mortgage than buying the property outright.
 It's an easier way to get on to the housing ladder when outright ownership is unaffordable.

 How does shared ownership work?